crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 **A request may be answered in any of 3 different ways:**

-- A an HTTP response to a `POST` with an RPC call
+- As an HTTP response to a `POST` with an RPC call
 - As an event in an SSE that was opened as a response to the `POST` RPC call
 - As an event to any SSE that was opened at some earlier point

 #### General implications

-With its multiple ways to initiate sessions, open SSE connections, and respond to requests, introduces significant complexity.
+With its multiple ways to initiate sessions, open SSE connections, and respond to requests, this introduces significant complexity.
-This complexity has several general implications
+This complexity has several general implications:

-- **Increased Complexity**, The multiple ways of doing the same thing (session creation, SSE opening, response delivery) increases the cognitive load for developers.
+- **Increased Complexity**: The multiple ways of doing the same thing (session creation, SSE opening, response delivery) increases the cognitive load for developers.
 It becomes harder to understand, debug, and maintain code.
-- **Potential for Inconsistency**, With various ways to achieve the same outcome, there's a higher risk of inconsistent implementations across different servers and clients.
+- **Potential for Inconsistency**: With various ways to achieve the same outcome, there's a higher risk of inconsistent implementations across different servers and clients.
 This can lead to interoperability issues and unexpected behavior.
-Clients and Servers just implementing the parts they feel is necessary
+Clients and servers just implementing the parts they feel are necessary.
-- **Scalability Concerns**, While Streamable HTTP aims to improve efficiency, with a charitable interpretation, the complexity will introduce scalability bottlenecks that need to be overcome.
+- **Scalability Concerns**: While Streamable HTTP aims to improve efficiency, with a charitable interpretation, the complexity will introduce scalability bottlenecks that need to be overcome.
 Servers might struggle to manage the diverse connection states, response mechanisms over a large number of machines.